 Comparing the average order value (AOV) by coupon is also important.
 Some coupons might naturally stimulate bigger basket size.
 If that’s something you need to improve, use more of those coupon codes – for example, free shipping for order above a certain amount.

 Sometimes you probably use many coupon codes within one campaign – either personalized for each customer or different for every channel.
-You can merge them into one campaign with a tool like Metrilo to evaluate its performance as a whole.
+You can merge them into one campaign with a tool like Metrilo for performance tracking as a whole.

 Does any campaign stand out in particular?
 How is it different – the call to action, the offer, the channel?